primus/primus/README.md

 ##### Reconnect

-As said above, the reconnect option allows you to configure the randomized exponential back-off algorithm that we're using to restore connectivity.
-It has a couple of options that can be configured:
+When the connection goes down unexpectedly a automatic reconnect process is started.
+It's using a randomized exponential backoff algorithm to prevent clients to DDOS your server when you reboot as they will all be re-connecting at different times.
+The reconnection can be configured using the `options` argument in `Primus` and you should add these options to the `reconnect` property:

 Name                | Description                             | Default
 --------------------|-----------------------------------------|---------------